PowerDNS/pdns/docs/settings.rst

 -  Default: yes

-Turning this off will disable the DO flag for SOA queries during zone freshness checks of secondary zones to workaround truncated SOA responses.
-It will also disable signature comparison which are used to detect signature changes even when the serial was not increased.
+Turning this off will disable the DO flag for SOA queries during zone freshness checks of secondary zones to work around truncated SOA responses.
+It will also disable signature comparison which is used to detect signature changes even when the serial was not increased.
 Hence, disable this setting only if the Primary name server always increases the serial on signature changes.